Lxb0102/CRHP/HKENet/HKENet-main/README.md

 # HKENet
-**This is the data and code for our paper** `Hypergraph Knowledge Enhancement Network for Effective Medication Recommendation`.
+**This is the data and code for our paper** `Collaborative Relation Augmentation with Hierarchical Prescription Inference for Medication Recommendation`.

 ## Prerequisites